One of the main differences with using Bitski's wallet in your app over Metamask or other wallet providers is in the Send Transaction flow.

 When you submit a TransactionTransaction - The heart of Ethereum.
 All token and NFT interactions (minting, transferring, burning) are accomplished in a transaction.
 Requires Gas to happen. via

-sendTransaction(...), our SDK will pick up the transaction and show an approval dialog to the user.
-For security this approval dialog is hosted on Bitski's website.
-The user can then review the details of the transaction, and either approve it or reject it.
+sendTransaction(...), our SDK picks up the transaction and shows an approval dialog to the user.
+(Note that we host this approval dialog on our Bitski website for security.)
+The user can then review the details of the transaction and either approve it or reject it.

 On the web, we show the dialog as a modal over your web app.
 On iOS, this happens in a Safari modal that displays over the native app.

 If the user approves the transaction, Bitski will sign the transaction, submit it to the network, and return the transaction hash just like any other wallet.
 If the user declines the transaction, we will return an error.

 Bitski does not require you to submit all fields of a transaction in order to process a transaction.
 The following fields are optional:

 Bitski will calculate the next nonce for you.

 Bitski will calculate a gas price for you based on the current averages.